 Most U.S. dollar-paid employees of ExxonMobil and participating affiliates are eligible.
 Full-time employees not hired on a temporary basis (also called regular employees) are eligible.
-Extended part-time employees, as classified on the employer's books and records, are also eligible.

 The following are not eligible to participate in the Plan: leased employees as defined in the Internal Revenue Code, barred employees, or special agreement persons as defined in the Plan document.
 Generally, special-agreement persons are persons paid by the company on a commission basis, persons working for an unaffiliated company that provides services to the company, and persons working for the company pursuant to a contract that excludes coverage of benefits.